Brush With the Law is a community service based visual arts program working within Montgomery County, PA and surrounding cities.

 Art changes the way we think.

-We bring the arts to institutionalized individuals with the belief that participation in the artistic process significantly affects a person’s self-esteem and general outlook on the world.
-The arts are a vital tool in aiding people who have lost their way in life to use their time constructively by rousing them to develop their self-discipline, self-esteem, work ethic, and interpersonal and communication skills while examining their lives and actions which led to their addictions, behavioral/mental health, incarceration, etc.
+We bring the arts to individuals who have lost their way in life with the belief that participation in the artistic process significantly affects a person’s self-esteem and general outlook on the world.
+The arts are a vital tool in aiding people to use time constructively by rousing them to develop their self-discipline, self-esteem, work ethic, and interpersonal and communication skills while examining their lives and actions which led to their addictions, behavioral/mental health, incarceration, etc.

 Brush With the Law engages with numerous government and nonprofit agencies for collaborations and support.
 Some of which include: